-Impact

-The percentage of children achieving the expected standard at end EYFS, in the Year 1 Phonic Screen and at the end of KS1 is above National.

-At least 80% of children in all cohorts are judged to be at ARE in Reading and writing.
+Impact The percentage of children achieving the expected standard at the end EYFS, Year 1 Phonic Screen and Expected+ at KS1 is above National.
+Historically school achieves higher percentages than National for working at Greater Depth minus one year.
+At least 80% of children in all cohorts are judged to be at ARE in Reading and writing (PRE COVID).